eparapounsky/crawly/README.md

 # Crawly

-A Java-based web crawler for downloading websites to browse offline.
+A Java web crawler and scraper for creating offline website archives.
+Recursively downloads pages and images within a domain, rewrites links for local browsing, and runs with either command-line arguments or a GUI interface.

 ## Usage